A great Western novel

 The other film characters do appear in the book: Mendez the stage driver (though he is more pusillanimous in the book), Dr. and Mrs. Favor – the crooked Indian agent and his estranged wife.

-The book obviously owes something to the 1939 movie Stagecoach, by its plot and theme (Favor as the Berton Churchill crooked banker, Russell in the Wayne ‘Ringo Kid’ savior part), as it does to the Ernest Haycox 1937 story Stage to Lordsburg and Maupassant’s Boule de Suif published in 1880.
+The book obviously owes something to the 1939 movie Stagecoach, by its plot and theme (Favor as the Berton Churchill crooked banker figure, Russell does the Wayne ‘Ringo Kid’ savior part), as it does to the Ernest Haycox 1937 story Stage to Lordsburg and Maupassant’s Boule de Suif published in 1880.
 But those are only influences; it’s not a retelling of any of those stories.

 Elmore Leonard, one of the greatest writers of Westerns

 When you’ve seen a movie, often, and really like it, you can’t help transposing the film’s interpretations of the characters onto a later reading of the source novel.
 So I tend to see Paul Newman when I read about Russell.
 Newman captured the book’s hero so well that this isn’t a problem.
 I loved Diane Cilento’s Jessie in the film but I think the McLaren girl is even more interesting.
 Another aspect stronger in the book than in the picture is how decent but plain dumb the rest of the passengers are and how cold but obviously right Russell is.
 Russell is a classic Western hero, tough, knowing, experienced, a survivor, but essentially a loner.
 The others are poor, weak humans.